Updated April 19, 2019

 18. Go bowling

 Rolling a 10-pound ball over and over again has got to count for something, right?
-Bowling’s great for a family outing, but trendy lanes like Grand Central Bowl in Portland or West Seattle Bowl offer a nice night out on the town for the young crowd.
+Bowling’s great for a family outing, but trendy lanes like Jewel Lake Bowl in Anchorage or West Seattle Bowl offer a nice night out on the town for the young crowd.

 19. Head to the mountains